Camden’s Helpless

 Site Description:

 My research topic will be based upon the Camden garbage incinerator located in Camden, New Jersey.
 The timeline I want to focus on is the 1980s to early 1990s, from the moment the incinerator was proposed to the moment it opened for business.
 Historical actors will include city officials, environmental agencies, environmental groups, and local Camden residents.
 This research will explore the people who opposed the Camden incinerator project; how they tried to address an environmental issue about the incinerator, only to be ignored by its own local government.
-I want to find out who were the people that were opposing the incinerator, how they advocated their cause, what kind of obstacles they faced, and why they failed.
+I want to find out the people that were opposing the incinerator.
+How they advocated their cause?
+What kind of obstacles they faced?
+And why did their mission failed?
 This research will not only raise awareness about the inequality in low income minority areas, but to prevent the same mistakes in future situations.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.